Health Priority Grant FAQs

 - How do I request a revision to my grant budget?

 We understand that the budget submitted with your proposal is an estimate and is likely to change over the course of the project.
 If changes are less than 10 percent of the total project budget or no greater than $5,000 (whichever is less), grantees may make adjustments to their budget without prior approval.
-If changes exceed those amounts, please reach out to your Program Officer, Bree Bess or Hannah Miner, to request a budget change.
+If changes exceed those amounts, please reach out to your Program Officer, Bree Bess, to request a budget change.

 - How do I request approval to carry over grant funds?

 Unspent funds can be carried forward to the following year within the original line items without prior approval.
-If funds need to be re-distributed among line items, please request a budget change from your Program Officer, Bree Bess or Hannah Miner.
+If funds need to be re-distributed among line items, please request a budget change from your Program Officer, Bree Bess.

 - How do I request an extension to the end date of my grant?

-Please contact your Program Officer, Bree Bess or Hannah Miner, to discuss a no cost extension.
+Please contact your Program Officer, Bree Bess to discuss a no cost extension.
 A no cost extension extends the end date of your grant to allow for additional time to spend down funds if needed due to delays during the original grant period.